VICTORIA-OKESIPE/Repayment-Behavior/README.md

   * `default.payment.next.month`: Indicates default payment status for the next month (1 = default, 0 = no default)

 ---

-This dataset is widely utilized for credit risk modeling and classification tasks, offering a rich set of features for predictive analysis.
+This dataset is widely utilized for credit risk modeling and classification tasks
 ---